-- The regulatory regime governing blockchain technologies, digital assets and securities is uncertain and new regulations or policies may materially adversely affect us. - Certain digital assets traded using third-party services integrated within our platform or other programs could be viewed as "securities" and could subject us to regulatory scrutiny, inquiries, investigations, fines and other penalties. - We do not believe we have an obligation to register as a transfer agent, but a regulator may disagree. - We do not believe we have an obligation to register as a clearing agency, though the SEC may disagree. - We do not believe we have an obligation to register the platform as an exchange or alternative trading system, though a regulator may disagree. - We do not consider ourselves a statutory underwriter, though a regulator may disagree. - We are not registered as a money transmitter or money services business, and our business may be adversely affected if we are required to do so. - Due to the revenue structure for our Exchange Aggregator, we could be deemed a broker-dealer if certain digital assets were deemed to be securities, which may adversely affect us. - Failure to comply with anti-bribery and anti-corruption laws and similar laws, could adversely affect us. - Privacy concerns and laws or other domestic or foreign regulations may adversely affect us. - We are subject to export control, import and sanctions laws and regulations that could impair our ability to compete in international markets or subject us to liability if we violate such laws and regulations. - The limited rights of legal recourse available to us expose us and our investors to the risk of loss of our Bitcoin for which no person is liable.
+- The regulatory regime governing blockchain technologies, digital assets and securities is uncertain and new regulations or policies may materially adversely affect the development and utilization of the Exodus Platform - Certain digital assets traded using third-party services integrated within our platform or other programs could be viewed as "securities" and could subject us to regulatory scrutiny, inquiries, investigations, fines and other penalties. - We do not believe we have an obligation to register as a transfer agent, but a regulator may disagree. - We do not believe we have an obligation to register as a clearing agency, though the SEC may disagree. - We do not believe we have an obligation to register the platform as an exchange or alternative trading system, though a regulator may disagree. - We do not consider ourselves a statutory underwriter, though a regulator may disagree. - We are not registered as a money transmitter or money services business, and our business may be adversely affected if we are required to do so. - Regardless of the revenue structure for our Exchange Aggregator, we could be deemed a broker-dealer because certain digital assets on the Exodus Platform may currently be deemed to be securities, and we would likely experience difficulty in complying with the broker-dealer financial responsibility rules.

+- Regardless of the revenue structure for digital asset staking offered through Everstake, we could be deemed a broker-dealer if the services that users can obtain related to these digital assets are securities under U.S. federal securities law, and we would likely experience difficulty in complying with the brokerdealer financial responsibility rules. - Failure to comply with anti-bribery and anti-corruption laws and similar laws, could adversely affect us. - Privacy concerns and laws or other domestic or foreign regulations may adversely affect us. - We are subject to export control, import and sanctions laws and regulations that could impair our ability to compete in international markets or subject us to liability if we violate such laws and regulations. - The limited rights of legal recourse available to us expose us and our investors to the risk of loss of our Bitcoin for which no person is liable.